ruthvikedara/ruthvikedara/README.md

    - Tech: Pytorch, OpenCV

 2. **Sentence Embedding-Based Q&A for Neurology**
-   - RAG based Chatbot for answering common queries about headaches
+   - RAG-based Chatbot for answering common queries about headaches
    - Used: Langchain, Transformers, Llama-cpp, Flask

 ---